Khimlal Gautam: Book

 Pandhrau Chuli is a book that chronicles the author Khim Lal Gautam's experiences and explorations related to Mount Everest.
-It delves into the emotional and geographical aspects of Everest, weaving together personal anecdotes, historical facts, and insights gained from Gautam's two ascents of the mountain.
-The narrative captures the essence of courage, risk, and struggle encountered during Everest expeditions, while also shedding light on the broader history of Everest exploration.
-Through Gautam's unique perspective as both a nationalist and a private individual, the book offers readers a deep and multifaceted understanding of Everest and its significance.
+It delves into the emotional and geographical aspects of Everest, Combining personal anecdotes, historical facts, and insights gained from Gautam's two ascents of the mountain.
+The narrative captures the essence of courage, risk, and struggle encountered during Everest expeditions, while also showing the broader history of Everest exploration.
+Through Gautam's unique perspective as both a nationalist and a private individual, the book offers readers an understanding of Everest and its significance.

 Role of Gautam in Monitoring Mount Everest's Glacier Changes

 Gautam has also contributed significantly to monitoring environmental changes on Mount Everest, particularly around the Khumbu Glacier and Everest Base Camp.

 Observations on Glacier Melt

 In the spring of 2021, Gautam visited Everest Base Camp and was struck by the unusually loud sound of meltwater flowing beneath the glacier's surface, which he attributed to accelerating glacial melt caused by rising temperatures in the Himalayas.